Donkeys have a really special place in my heart and life!

 I don’t know why people ignore this very basic but very important part of the training with so many donkeys.
 They assume the donkey will just follow a feed bucket anywhere.
 They will not!

-So training this little RocketMan will take awhile.
+So training this little RocketMan took awhile.
 I’ve trained many donkeys to halter and it’s always easiest if they have no idea what the halter is.
-But since he’s had bad experiences and doesn’t seem like he has been handled nicely I’ve got extra work to do.
+But since he’s had bad experiences and doesn’t seem like he has been handled nicely I’ve had extra work to do.

-I said before I have to gain some trust first.
-Rocket Man will live in the small training area I have here.
+I said before I had to gain some trust first.
+This is the most important step when training donkeys!
+Rocketman lived in the small training area I have here.
 It’s 30 by 20 with a small shed for shelter.
 Ideally, a smaller round or square pen with no shelter would be better.
 It’s what I would normally use but since he’s going to be in this pen a while it needs to be a bit more comfortable with a good shelter.
-I will not let him in a pasture until I’ve gained the trust and can get a halter on him.
+I did not let him in a pasture until I had gained the trust and can get a halter on him.

 Have you ever seen the ads “FREE DONKEY if you can catch him you can have him”?
 I have and it’s very sad!
-So the ‘long term’ training area will be his temporary home for a while.
+So the ‘long term’ training area was his temporary home for a while.
 My donkeys need to be haltered anywhere, anytime!

 - Gain Trust: I do this by simply going in his area a couple of times a day and standing there.
 Not facing him head-on though.
 If he approaches me, I will offer him a treat or a scratch.
 Try to stand close to him.
 He acts uncomfortable I retreat and stand away from him.
 If he comes over again, I’ll offer nice stuff again.
 Repeat until he accepts my presence and doesn’t act like it’s a bad thing.